Beyond Shiraz Book

 Since then I have read plenty of her books including Confessions of a Wine Lover and the World Atlas of Wine.
 And of course the Oxford Companion to Wine is always on my desk.

-So I am delighted that Jancis, along with two co-authors has bought out this wonderful book.
+So I was delighted that Jancis, along with two co-authors has bought out this wonderful book.

 Firstly, I have nearly every book on wine grapes and I am not easily impressed.
 That said, this tome is expansive, exhaustive and impressive.